-CARB would petition and/or advocate to the U.S. EPA and IMO for cleaner marine standards.
+CARB would petition and/or advocate to the U.S. EPA and International Maritime Organization (IMO) for cleaner marine standards to achieve the needed NOx emissions reductions for the South Coast in 2037.
 While marine Tier 3 is considerably cleaner than Tier 2, the Tier 3 NOx standard is still 5 to 10 times higher than the standards for other diesel equipment sectors, and does not include a PM standard.
 CARB will work with the U.S. EPA, U.S. Coast Guard, and other partners to urge IMO to adopt more stringent Tier 4 marine standard and establish efficiency requirements for existing vessels.